cpmeadors/auto_loan_calculator-test/README.md

 term = 60 months
 type = used
 rate = 3
-payment = 270
-total principal = 15000
-total interest = 1172

-2. Verify that reloading the web app resets the values to the default values after changing them.
+1. Verify that reloading the web app resets the values to the default values after changing them.

 Steps:
 - Load page from URL.